wp-plugins/dvk-social-sharing/readme.txt

 Have a look at the [frequently asked questions](http://wordpress.org/plugins/dvk-social-sharing/faq/) section for some examples of additional customization.

 == Changelog ==
+= 1.2 - March 19, 2014 =
+**Additions**

+- Added option to automatically add sharing options to all registered post types
+- Added Spanish translations, props to [Luciano A. Ferrer](http://cbasites.net/).

+** Improvements**

+- Disabled Pop-up JS by default until we figure out a better browser compatible way.

 = 1.1 - February 19, 2014 =
 - Added: Slovenian translations, thanks to [Domen Hrabar, Viking Marketing](http://www.vikingmarketing.si/)